oscal-compass/compliance-trestle/README.md

 [![code-coverage][coverage-badge]][coverage]
 [![pypi-downloads][pypi-downloads-badge]][pypi]

-Trestle is a ensemble of tools that enables the creation and validation of documentation artifacts for compliance requirements.
+Trestle is an ensemble of tools that enable the creation, validation, and governance of documentation artifacts for compliance needs.
 It leverages NIST's [OSCAL](https://pages.nist.gov/OSCAL/documentation/) as a standard data format for interchange between tools and people, and provides an opinionated approach to OSCAL adoption.

-By design Trestle runs as a CICD pipeline running on top of compliance artifacts in `git` to provide transparency to the state of compliance across multiple stakeholders in an environment friendly to developers.
+Trestle is designed to operate as a CICD pipeline running on top of compliance artifacts in `git`, to provide transparency for the state of compliance across multiple stakeholders in an environment friendly to developers.
+Trestle passes the generated artifacts on to tools that orchestrate the enforcement, measurement, and reporting of compliance.

+It also provides tooling to manage OSCAL documents in a more human-friendly manner.
+By splitting large OSCAL data structures into smaller and easier to edit sub-structures, creation and maintenance of these artifacts can follow normal `git` workflows including peer review via pull request, versioning, releases/tagging.

+Trestle provides three separate but related functions in the compliance space:

+- Manage OSCAL documents to allow editing and manipulation while making sure the schemas are enforced
+- Transform documents from other formats to OSCAL
+- Provide governance for markdown documents and enforce consistency of format and content based on specified templates

 Trestle provides tooling to help orchestrate the compliance process across a number of dimensions:

-- Tooling to manage OSCAL in a more human-friendly manner.
-By expanding the large OSCAL data structures into smaller and easier to edit sub-structures.
+- Help manage OSCAL documents in a more human-friendly manner by expanding the large OSCAL data structures into smaller and easier to edit sub-structures while making sure the schemas are enforced.
-- Transformation workflows that allow existing information from tools which do not support OSCAL into OSCAL.
+- Transform documents from other formats to OSCAL
+- Provide governance for markdown documents and enforce consistency of format and content based on specified templates
 - Tooling to manage markdown documents for compliance, including transformation to OSCAL.
 - Support within trestle to streamline management within a managed git environment.
-- An underlying object model which supports developers interacting with OSCAL artefacts.
+- An underlying object model that supports developers interacting with OSCAL artefacts.

 ## Why Trestle

-Compliance suffers from being a complex problem that is hard to articulate simply.
-It requires complete and accurate execution of multiple procedures across many disciplines (e.g. IT, HR, management) with periodic verification and audit of those procedures against controls.
+Compliance suffers from being a complex topic that is hard to articulate simply.
+It involves complete and accurate execution of multiple procedures across many disciplines (e.g. IT, HR, management) with periodic verification and audit of those procedures against controls.

 While it is possible to manage the description of controls and how an organisation implements them in ad hoc ways with general tools (spreadsheets, documents), this is hard to maintain for multiple accreditations and, in the IT domain at least, creates a barrier between the compliance efforts and the people doing daily work (DevOps staff).